 Whilst visiting the beautiful surroundings of Cape Town, it’s very evident that just a drive along the beach fronts and to Cape Point is more than just satisfaction.
 Tour groups do these trips daily and it’s something the weather always encourages.
 Driving to or enjoying Cape Point is an excursion of amazing views.
 To see where the Indian meets the Atlantic oceans is only possible at this location.
 It’s a sight not to be missed and the family could enjoy a meal while absorbing the views.
 Camps Bay is the ideal beach for wheelchair users.
 Grass banks and walkways allow for easy access.
 There is no path to the beach front as yet but work is being done.
 There is a mall or hotels nearby for accessible toilets.

 Having the luxury of two ocean currents is but one perk, the other is the endless beachfront to enjoy and occupy.
 Please ensure accessibility and care from the harsh sun is taken.
-From the False Bay coast to the Melkbos Strand stretch, beaching is amazing with fair share of shark alerts luckily it’s monitored and safety ensured when staying alert to lifesavers.
+From the False Bay coast to the Melkbos Strand stretch, beaching is amazing with a fair share of shark alerts luckily it’s monitored and safety ensured when staying alert to lifesavers.
 Camps Bay Beach closely compared to Miami for its beauty is another beach attraction that needs to be seen and enjoyed.
 Most beaches have walkways for wheelchair access.
-Parking is always provided along beach.
+Parking is always provided along the beach.
 Access to the water with wheelchairs for swimming should be implemented in the not too distant future.

 More Travel and Access Tips: